vgwidt/zabbix-tools/README.md

 A CLI tool for interacting with Zabbix API built in Rust.
 Designed for Zabbix 6.0.

 Functions added to test API and add hosts manually or via .csv file.
+Assumes SNMPv2 and a number of other host settings.
+See /cfg/hosts.csv for the fields that can be adjusted.

 ## Instructions